radanalyticsio/jiminy-tools/data-store-loader/README.md

 ## Quickstart

-The easiest way to utilize these modules for loading a database is by creating a virtual environment using thei [virtualenv](https://pypi.python.org/pypi/virtualenv) tool.
+The easiest way to utilize these modules for loading a database is by creating a virtual environment using the [virtualenv](https://pypi.python.org/pypi/virtualenv) tool.

 after activating the virtual environment, you will need to install the